Ely and St Ives Railway

 The Ely and St Ives Railway was a railway company that opened a line between those places (in Cambridgeshire, England) in 1878.
-It was an extension of the privately promoted Ely, Haddenham & Sutton Railway that had opened in 1866.
+It was an extension of the privately promoted Ely, Haddenham and Sutton Railway that had opened in 1866.
 It was a standard gauge single track.
 The line was worked by the neighbouring Great Eastern Railway but it was never profitable.
 The development of road transport services in the 1920s caused a steep decline in use of the line, and the passenger service was withdrawn in 1931.
 A goods service continued, but the line closed completely in 1964.
 No railway activity takes place on the route now.

 Origins

 The Eastern Counties Railway opened its line from Cambridge to Ely in 1845.
-The Ely and Huntingdon Railway was authorised in 1845; it was to build from east to west through St Ives, but it was unable to raise sufficient money to build the whole of its line.
+The Ely and Huntingdon Railway was authorised by the Ely and Huntingdon Railway Act 1845 (8 & 9 Vict. c. xlviii); it was to build from east to west through St Ives, but it was unable to raise sufficient money to build the whole of its line.
 Instead it opened only between St Ives and a station named Huntingdon, that was actually in Godmanchester, east of the River Great Ouse.
 The opening date was 17 August 1847, and the Eastern Counties Railway between Cambridge and St Ives was opened on the same day.